transmaxxing/transmaxxing.github.io/medical/ESTRADIOL.md

 Estradiol patches are a form of hormone therapy for male-to-female transition.
 Patches are applied to the skin and provide a sustained release of the hormone.
 While patches are less effective than injections, they are more effective than pills, and may provide a more consistent dose of estradiol (3).
 See [About Patches](E_PATCHES)

 ## Estradiol Pills (Acceptable)
 Estradiol pills are another form of hormone therapy for male-to-female transition.
 Pills are less effective than injections, and may require higher doses to achieve the same effect.
-These may be more readily accessible than other methods and can be *used as a starting point* before moving to other methods that are more beneficial long-term.
+These may be more readily accessible than other methods and can be *used as a starting point* before moving to other methods that are more beneficial long-term. ***If transition progress is stalled*** switching to injections or pills may help to move beyond the plateau.
 Additionally, estradiol pills can be difficult to absorb and may cause gastrointestinal side effects (2).
 See [About Pills](E_PILLS)

+{: .highlight }
+> Gels and topical creams are not as effective on average, and if used application should be in the smallest surface area possible to maximize the effect.

 ## Reference Titration Dosages